-6 Profile Momentum Adjuster
+O Profile Momentum Adjuster

-The PMAs are knot ladders that are sewn onto the profile in inside the foil kite.
-They sit on the upper and lower sail between the A and B levels.
-By shortening the knot ladders, the profile camber can be adjusted, which gives the foil kite more performance or stability.
+The PMAs are knot ladders sewn onto the profile inside the foil kite.
+They sit on the upper and lower sails between the A and B levels.
+Shortening the knot ladders can adjust the profile camber, giving the foil kite more performance or stability.
 If a change is made, it should be made symmetrically.
-We recommend the help of a FLYSURFER sales partner to ensure correct settings of the Profile Momentum Adjuster.
+We recommend the help of a FLYSURFER sales partner to ensure the profile momentum adjuster is set to the correct settings.

-7 Automatic Drainage System
+Automatic Drainage System